-The damage fee policy pertains to all devices purchased by Austin Achieve; all student damages are treated on a case by case basis at the AAPS Student Helpdesk; once a student damages their device (3) times in the school year, their campus Principal will be notified for a 1:1 meeting for consequences.
-Internal repairs are performed, but if severe enough, we work with a vendor for in & out warranty repairs and part orders then invoice the listed parent/guardian on the students' file for repayment.
+If a scholar damages their device (3) times in the school year, IT will notify the campus Principal for a 1:1 meeting for consequences.
+Internal repairs are performed at school by IT Staff.
+Still, if the damage is severe enough, we work with a vendor for in & out warranty repairs and part orders, then invoice the listed parent/guardian on the scholars' file for repayment.